YaoGroup/DIFFICE_jax/paper.md

 `pinnIceShelf` package provides the algorithm that can automatically normalize the data and equations for all different ice shelves.

-Second, The cost function of PINNs involves two terms, the data loss $\mathcal{L}_d$ and the equation loss $\mathcal{L}_e$.
+Second, the cost function of PINNs involves two terms: the data loss $\mathcal{L}_d$ and the equation loss $\mathcal{L}_e$.
 For viscosity inference, the data loss
 $\mathcal{L}_d$ quantifies the mismatch between the observed data and neural network approximation $\mathrm{NN}_d$ via mean squared error, while the equation loss (or boundary condition loss) is defined as the mean squared error between the right and left-hand side of the equations (or boundary conditions).
 With the normalized data and equations, the data loss and equation loss are also normalized.
-The pre-factor of data loss is often set to be 1.
-The value for the prefactor of the equation loss and the boundary condition loss are optimized to minimizing the training error and are verified to be universal for studying different ice shelves.
+The pre-factor of data loss is often set to 1.
+The value for the prefactor of the equation loss and the boundary condition loss are optimized to minimize the training error and are verified to be universal for studying different ice shelves.

 Third, effective viscosity $\mu$ is a physical quantity that must be positive